fran-byte/Reaction-time/README_en.md

   <img src="https://github.com/fran-byte/tiempo_reaccion/blob/main/mdArchives/ESP8266 varias.jpg">
 </p>

-## Pines PWM
+## PWM pins
-Notarás que algunos de los pines digitales vienen con la funcionalidad de **Modulación de Ancho de Pulso**, o **PWM**.
-Esto nos proporciona un medio de simular una señal analógica usando una serie rápida de pulsos digitales.
+You'll notice that some of the digital pins come with **Pulse Width Modulation**, or **PWM** functionality.
+This provides us with a means of simulating an analog signal using a rapid series of digital pulses.

-Las señales PWM se usan comúnmente para controlar motores.
+PWM signals are commonly used to control motors.

-Se podría hacer esto usando cualquiera de las salidas digitales de la MCU escribiendo un ciclo de código que haga un ciclo rápido de encendido y apagado de un pin determinado, pero esto interferiría con el programa principal y consumiría recursos valiosos.
+This could be done using any of the MCU's digital outputs by writing a code loop that quickly cycles a given pin on and off, but this would interfere with the main program and consume valuable resources.

-Una mejor solución es usar una de las salidas PWM separadas, que se encargará de todos los ciclos por ti una vez que hayan recibido un valor.
+A better solution is to use one of the separate PWM outputs, which will handle all the loops for you once they have received a value.

-Puedes escribir un valor en un PWM usando la función **analogWrite()**.
-Asegúrate de que has seleccionado una salida compatible con **PWM**.
+You can write a value to a PWM using the **analogWrite()** function.
+Make sure you have selected a **PWM** compatible output.

-En el NodeMCU, estos son D2, D5, D6 y D8.
+On the NodeMCU, these are D2, D5, D6, and D8.

-## Comunicación
+## Communication
-El NodeMCU soporta los tres principales protocolos de comunicación en serie que se encuentran en el Arduino (y una gama de otros dispositivos equipados con MCU).
-Estos son:
+The NodeMCU supports the three main serial communication protocols found on the Arduino (and a range of other MCU-equipped devices).
+These are:

 ### - UART
-UART, o **Receptor/Transmisor Asíncrono Universal**, es una forma de **comunicación en serie** que depende de que un solo cable vaya en cualquier dirección.
-Dado que el formato es asíncrono, no hay necesidad de enviar una señal de reloj por un cable separado: los datos se transmiten simplemente a una velocidad predeterminada (la velocidad en **baudios**), con los dispositivos conectados desempaquetando los datos a medida que llegan al otro extremo.
-Se hace a través de los pines **Rx** y **Tx**, que se utilizan respectivamente para recibir y transmitir.
+UART, or **Universal Asynchronous Receiver/Transmitter**, is a form of **serial communication** that relies on a single wire going in either direction.
+Since the format is asynchronous, there is no need to send a clock signal over a separate cable: data is simply transmitted at a predetermined rate (the rate in **baud**), with connected devices unpacking the data as that reach the other extreme.
+It is done through the **Rx** and **Tx** pins, which are used respectively to receive and transmit.

-### - I2C  (la comunicación que usaremos para este proyecto)
+### - I2C (the communication we will use for this project)
-El circuito integrado tiene una señal de reloj separada, pero usa un solo cable para la transmisión de datos.
-Es genial para conectar un único dispositivo maestro a múltiples esclavos, cada uno de los cuales tiene una dirección separada.
+The integrated circuit has a separate clock signal, but uses a single wire for data transmission.
+It's great for connecting a single master device to multiple slaves, each of which has a separate address.

-I2C también se llama ‘**TWI**’, o ‘**interfaz de dos cables**’.
-Los pines **SCL** y **SDA** están en los pines digitales **D1** y **D2**.
-Como su nombre lo indica, I2C es genial para conectar circuitos integrados entre sí.
+I2C is also called '**TWI**', or '**two-wire interface**'.
+The **SCL** and **SDA** pins are on the digital pins **D1** and **D2**.
+As the name implies, I2C is great for connecting integrated circuits together.

 ### - SPI
- «**Interfaz periférica en serie**».
-Se usa comúnmente para conectar microcontroladores y otros circuitos integrados, como el I2C, pero **usa tres pines en lugar de sólo dos**.
-También es **full-dúplex**, lo que significa que cada operación de **lectura es capaz de coincidir con una operación de escritura** que viaja en la otra dirección.
-A diferencia del I2C, sólo el dispositivo maestro de una cadena SPI es capaz de modificar la velocidad del reloj.
-En el NodeMCU, SPI utiliza tres pines: **D5** es el **CLK**; **D6** es el Master In Slave Out (o **MISO**); **D7** es el Master Out Slave In (**MOSI**).
+ «**Serial peripheral interface**».
+It is commonly used to connect microcontrollers and other integrated circuits, such as I2C, but **uses three pins instead of just two**.
+It is also **full-duplex**, meaning that each **read operation is able to match a write** operation traveling in the other direction.
+Unlike I2C, only the master device in an SPI chain is capable of modifying the clock speed.
+On the NodeMCU, SPI uses three pins: **D5** is the **CLK**; **D6** is the Master In Slave Out (or **MISO**); **D7** is the Master Out Slave In (**MOSI**).

-## CJMCU ADXL345 acelerómetro de tres ejes
+## CJMCU ADXL345 three-axis accelerometer

-**Modelo: CJMCU ADXL345**
+**Model: CJMCU ADXL345**

-Este módulo tiene un acelerómetro ADXL335 de 3 ejes que nos permite medir aceleraciones del rango de +3G -3G.
+This module has a 3-axis ADXL335 accelerometer that allows us to measure accelerations in the +3G -3G range.

-Se trata de un sensor analógico que nos proporcionará mediante 3 pines, tres voltajes proporcionales a la aceleración de cada eje.
+It is an analog sensor that will provide us, through 3 pins, with three voltages proportional to the acceleration of each axis.
 <p align="center">
   <img src="https://github.com/fran-byte/tiempo_reaccion/blob/main/mdArchives/ADXL335.jpg">
 </p>

-Esta placa tiene un regulador de voltaje de 3,3 V incorporado para alimentar el chip, por lo que puede funcionar con cualquier voltaje de 3,3 V a 5 V. Sin embargo, no hay conversión de nivel lógico, por lo que las conexiones I2C/SPI están a 3,3 V. La conexión a un sistema de 5 V requerirá un convertidor de nivel lógico adecuado.
+This board has a built-in 3.3V voltage regulator to power the chip, so it can work with any voltage from 3.3V to 5V.
+However, there is no logic level conversion, so the connections I2C/SPI are at 3.3 V. Connection to a 5 V system will require a suitable logic level converter.

-- Voltaje de entrada: 3.3V~5V
+- Input voltage: 3.3V~5V

-- Voltaje de operación: 2V~3.6V
+- Operating voltage: 2V~3.6V

-- Corriente de operación: 140uA
+- Operating current: 140uA

-- Interfaz:  I2C / SPI (5MHz)
+- Interface: I2C / SPI (5MHz)

-- Auto-test
+- Self-test

-- Ejes x, y, z
+- Axes x, y, z

-- Frecuencia de reloj interna:  400KHz
+- Internal clock frequency: 400KHz

-- Sensibilidad:  4 LSB/g
+- Sensitivity: 4 LSB/g

-- Sensibilidad seleccionable:  2g/4g/8g/16g
+- Selectable sensitivity: 2g/4g/8g/16g

-- Temperatura de operación: -40°C~85°C
+- Operating temperature: -40°C~85°C

-- Dimensiones:  19x14 mm
+- Dimensions: 19x14 mm